-19. WORLD TECHNICAL BATON TWIRLING CHAMPIONSHIP CEREMONIES AND AWARDS b) Opening Ceremony
+21. WORLD BATON TWIRLING CHAMPIONSHIP CEREMONIES AND AWARDS

-Athletes' Protocol for Dress a)
+A. Athletes' Protocol for Dress

 - Opening Ceremony- Federation Track Suits or Warmups - Awards Ceremony- Costumes - Closing Ceremony- Federation Track Suits or Warmups - Team athletes who were in the finals are to wear team costumes under their track suits or warm up.